-Have you ever found that the solution that you offered seemed useful, and only made things worse?
+Have you ever found that the solution you offered seemed helpful and only worsened things?

 Much of what you feel is common knowledge is pinned together aphorisms.

-The ideas feel right because they appear apparent when the story is laid in a backward facing path.
+The ideas feel right because they appear apparent when the story is laid on a backward-facing path.
 It is easy to make complex challenges simple when we look back.
 For example, think about your career path and how you got to where you are now.
-In your mind you see choices, and mentors, managers, family, buildings that all made you what you are right now …. however, what you are noticing is the past shading that is the present, and you cannot remove that shading.
-You are where you are, and you could have been in multiple other places …. things worked (much from your effort, much from hard work, some from unfortunate events) and they could have turned out many many many other ways.
+In your mind, you see choices, mentors, managers, family, and buildings that all made you what you are right now …. however, what you are noticing is the past shading that is the present, and you cannot remove that shading.
+You are where you are, and you could have been in multiple other places …. things worked (much from your effort, much from hard work, some from unfortunate events), and they could have turned out many, many, many other ways.

 5 Counterintuitive Approaches to move your stuck team

 - Do more of what’s not working.
 Get the team together and ask them, “we are stuck – what are we doing that is not working?”
 Then ask them to do more of what is not working.
 Doing more of what is not working may create a difference that matters to where you and the team notice what is not working and what can work through the amplification of the dysfunction.
 When this recognition happens, it may break the pattern enough to change and make progress.